Structural Strengthening and Seismic Upgrade Works

 What to Expect During the Works

-• Epoxy products will be used during the strengthening process.
+• Materials: Epoxy products will be used during the strengthening process.
 If you’re sensitive to smells, please be aware this may be present at times.
 To minimise disruption, screens and barriers will be used to create defined work zones.

 We’re Here to Help